 Today, Fastcall does not prioritize or otherwise sort the caller ID match if there is more than one record in Salesforce with the phone number.
 Fastcall allows you to select which objects to search.
 I will talk about that in a minute.

 In this example of inbound calls with no match, recent calls in the widget show the phone number only.
 A red arrow is a missed call.
 Blue arrow is answered.
 You may also see an icon for voicemail.
 BTW, you can reply to a missed call from the widget.
 Fastcall will note a reply call on the record.

 The user can search for a match, if we found a matching Salesforce record we will see results, if no results are shown there is an option to search or create a new lead.

-Fastcall shows recent calls in the widget and also on the Dashboard tab.
-If you select a call record of the Call list, on the Dashboard, you will see the details there too.
+Fastcall shows recent calls for the user in the application and lists all calls on the Fastcall Dashboard (our control panel).
+Select a call record from the user’s Call list, or the team’s Dashboard, you will see the call details.

 Under inbound settings, the option to use a softphone page layout is an advanced option and should only be used if your org has a custom Visualforce page used to answer calls (not common).
 The option to look up the calling record at the beginning of the call should be left on.
 Last, Fastcall gives an option to set the default Lead Status and Lead Source for Leads created in the widget.

 Users must be available to answer an inbound call, this setting is managed by the user in the header of the widget.
 Under missed call settings, Fastcall gives an advanced setting to automatically logout a user after X missed calls.
 This will send the incoming call to the next user in our ACD, the next phone in overflow, or to a voicemail.
 In the same section for inbound call settings, we give an option for a missed call email.

 We have a very helpful post on how to manage missed calls here.